mrGonzalezGomez/The-Vessel-Below/README.md

 ## Context and Project Goal

-This project was born at the beginning of the year when I discovered a strong interest in video game creation.
+This project was born at the beginning of my second year at EPITECH when I discovered a strong interest in video game creation.
 The goal is to use the **Godot Engine** to learn how it works and acquire the fundamental skills of game development.

 ---